-So, one weekend, I took this Taiwanese food-focused Delicious Dumplings tour in the San Gabriel Valley town of Arcadia.
 Shadowing immigration patterns, ethnic food epicenters have evolved across Southern California and one of the best known is the corridor of Chinese and Taiwanese-dominated towns in San Gabriel Valley.
-Arcadia is one of the lesser-known food towns so I was curious how it would pan out.
-Within a few bites, it became abundantly clear how much I was about to learn.
+Arcadia is one of the lesser-known food towns in the San Gabriel Valley, but, within a few bites, it became abundantly clear how much I was about to learn.
 We only covered a handful of restaurants in a few blocks, but I quickly learned where to eat the best Taiwanese food while getting a dose of culture and history.

-Our host for the day was Arcadia-native, Michael Lin, who I’m convinced should consider a career as an ambassador of Arcadia because he’s such a champion of the city.
+Our host for the day was Arcadia-native, Michael Lin, who I’m convinced should have a career as ambassador of Arcadia because he has so much local pride.
 He's one enthusiastic food lover and his ability to speak Chinese, English, and some Taiwanese and his extensive knowledge of the food culture made for a very informative tour.
 I was busy eating my way through dish after dish of food, but took a few snaps and notes along the way to share with you.

-Our first stop was at the world-renowned dumpling house Din Tai Fung, which is best known for its Taiwanese-style soup dumplings.
-The flagship Taipei store has been around for over 40 years and has earned the distinction as one of the best restaurants in the world by The New York Times.
+Our first stop was at the world-renowned dumpling house Din Tai Fung, which is the go to spot for Taiwanese-style soup dumplings.
+The flagship Taipei store has been around for over 40 years and is considered of the best restaurants in the world by The New York Times.
 The Arcadia location is clearly a favorite with the locals -- so popular, in fact, that they've opened a second location right next door to handle overflow.

 As our food was prepared, Michael briefed us on a few tea customs, encouraging us to pour for our tablemates, to never let their cups get empty, and to tap our index and middle finger twice as a shorthand for "thank you" when someone poured for us.
 As soon as he finished, a wave of food arrived and it didn't stop.